For home goods retail

 Tempo affects pace through the store.

-Milliman (1982) measured slower music increasing grocery dwell by ~38%.
+Milliman (1982) measured slower music slowing in-store traffic flow and lifting sales.
 The mechanism — tempo affects walking pace — maps cleanly to home goods, where slower pace means more product interactions per visit and more items added to the basket.

 Music customers read as theirs moves willingness to pay.

-Areni and Kim (1993) measured average transaction value rising from $6.93 to $12.31 in a wine cellar when the music matched the customer.
-North et al. (1999) replicated the effect across categories.
+Areni and Kim (1993) found that in a wine cellar, customers chose more expensive bottles — not more of them — when the music matched the customer.
+North, Shilcock and Hargreaves (2003) found the same prestige-fit effect lifted spend per head in a restaurant.
 Same product on the shelf, different customer read.

 Familiar songs cut perceived dwell.